ajmas/OpenPlanetMaps/README.md

 Open Planet Maps
 ================

+The project should be treated as being in an alpha state.

 The current aim of the project is to build a map server dedicated to providing map layers for the surfaces of known astral bodies, such as the Sun, the planets and the various non-man-made satellites.